learn-the-web/topics/forms-cheat-sheet/index.md

       - name: '`text` *default*'
         details:
           - 'Single line text field.'
+          - 'If you want, you can leave `type="text"` off the input.'
       - name: '`number`'
         details:
           - 'Accepts numbers; has a up/down switch.'